 President at CITC of Washington with a specialty in construction apprenticeships and training in Washington State

 In 2010, Halene became the president and CEO of the Construction Industry Training Council of Washington (CITC), a Washington State licensed vocational/trade school that offers ten state-approved construction apprenticeship and craft training programs.
 She has been part of CITC’s management team since 1993.
-She has played a key role in CITC’s growth gaining state approval for its ten state-wide apprenticeship programs.
+She has played a key role in CITC’s growth, gaining state approval for its twelve apprenticeship programs.

 Halene’s primary responsibility is to ensure that CITC operations align with CITC’s mission and vision which is to recruit, develop and retain a skilled workforce for the State of Washington’s construction industry.
 Under her leadership, CITC has expanded operations from one training facility in Bellevue, Washington to five training facilities across Washington State.
 This expansion has resulted in a marked increase in both the number of contractor participants and students.

 In 2014, Halene became a member of the City of Seattle Construction Career Advisory Committee.
-She is the immediate past chair of the Apprenticeship and Non Traditional Employment for Women (ANEW) and in 2014 was appointed to the Policy and Compliance Subcommittee of the Washington State Apprenticeship and Training Council.
-She currently sits on the RCW/WAC subcommittee for the Washington State Apprenticeship and Training Council.
-She also serves as a member of the King County Priority Hire Advisory Committee and the Seattle Priority Hire Advisory Committee.
+She is the past chair of the Apprenticeship and Non-Traditional Employment for Women (ANEW) and in 2014 was appointed to the Policy and Compliance Subcommittee of the Washington State Apprenticeship and Training Council.
+She currently sits on the RCW/WAC subcommittee and the Compliance Review & Retention Subcommittee (CRRS) for the Washington State Apprenticeship and Training Council.
+She also serves as a member of the King County Priority Hire Advisory Committee and the Seattle Priority Hire Advisory Committees.

 Halene has written and had published in the Daily Journal of Commerce the following articles on the recruitment and retention of women and the value of participating in apprenticeships: “Women are ‘excellent candidates’ for construction” and “Worker shortage ‘coming at us like a freight train’…”.